kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

     - that way we might develop a shared understanding of how they'd like to have their code structured

 ## Open points
+- Delete the test files, if the elves are fine with the new tests